 What happened to this excellent mechanism?
 Honda still make a lot of popular small semi-automatic motorcycles but the modern bikes - including the latest 125cc cubs - all use dual clutches rather than the 60 year old automatic clutch.

 A dual clutch setup uses a primary centrifugal clutch on the crankshaft and a secondary clutch on the mainshaft in the gearbox.
 This second clutch is operated by the gear pedal and used to disengage the primary when changing gears.
-Because the transmission is turning more slowly than the engine this tend allow to make for smoother gear changes than when the equivalent action done via the crankshaft mounted auto-clutch which needs to accelerate relatively quickly to match the engine speed in comparison.
+Because the transmission is turning more slowly than the engine this tends to make for smoother gear changes than when the equivalent action done via the crankshaft mounted auto-clutch which needs to accelerate relatively quickly to match the engine speed in comparison.
 I suppose the fact that modern semi-auto bikes are generally quite a lot bigger than the original cubs means there is also more room to accommodate the extra clutch too.

 The Jawa/Honda clutch lives on in some chinese copies of the engine, but the heyday of this engineering masterpiece appears to have passed.